mtumilowicz/terraform-basics-modules-workshop/README.md

 * terraform core contains language interpreter, the CLI and how to interact with providers
   * it doesn't contain the code to interact with the API of the cloud providers to create resources
   * that code is in providers, which be installed separately when invoking "terraform init"
-* lockfile
-  * from 0.14 terraform will use a provider dependency lockfile
-  * file created when terraform init
-  * is called: .terraform.lock.hcl
-  * file tracks versions of providers and modules
-  * should be committed to git
-  * when committed to git, re-runs of terraform will use the same provider/module versions you used during execution (when terraform is ran by other members of your team or using automation)
-  * terraform stores checksums of the archive to be able to verify the checksum
-  * will update the lockfile when you make changes to the provider requirements
 * count vs for_each
     * count
       * module xxx { count = ["instance1", "instance2", "instance3"] }